Jerry-licious/meme-the-spire/README.md

 **chance**: The chance that the dialogue will be shown when the conditions are met (0~1).
 The default chance is 1.0 (100%).

 **lines**: The lines that the monster can say.
 When the dialogue is to be shown, a random line will be chosen.

-### Base Collections

-Base collections are meme collections that come with the mod.
-When the game is launched, they are automatically copied from the mod into the `meme_collection` folder.
-Base collections are **overridden** every time you start the game if you do not set their `receiveUpdates` attribute to false.
-If you wish to turn off a base collection, change the value of `enabled` and `receiveUpdates` to both be false.

 ## Conditions